Professor Rebecca Coleman

 Research interests

-Rebecca’s research crosses sociology, media and cultural studies and feminist theory, and she has particular interests in the everyday life of media; futures and presents; bodies, affect and new materialisms; and inventive methodologies.
-She is Professor in the Bristol Digital Futures Institute (BDFI) and the School of Sociology, Politics and International Studies (SPAIS).
+Rebecca’s research crosses sociology, media and cultural studies and feminist theory, and she has particular interests in digital media and cultures; futures and presents; bodies, affect and new materialisms; and inventive methodologies.
+She is Professor in the Bristol Digital Futures Institute (BDFI), the ESRC Centre for Sociodigital Futures (CenSoF) and the School of Sociology, Politics and International Studies (SPAIS).
 She has previously worked in the Sociology Departments at Goldsmiths, University of London and Lancaster University.

 Rebecca has published widely.
 On media, culture and bodies, this includes Glitterworlds: The Future Politics of a Ubiquitous Thing (2020, Goldsmiths Press), ‘Mediating Presents’, a special issue of Media Theory (edited with Susanna Paasonen, 2020), Transforming Images: Screens, Affect, Futures (2012, Routledge) and The Becoming of Bodies: Girls, Images, Experience (2009, Manchester University Press).